Help debunk these common hunger myths.

 MYTH: There’s a hunger crisis in other parts of the world—not in America.

-MYTH: People who face hunger in America are typically homeless and unemployed.
+MYTH: People who face hunger in America are typically experiencing homelessness and unemployed.

 MYTH: Hunger is most frequently found in cities.

 FACT: Hunger is common in rural areas—including some of the farming communities that grow America’s crops.
 Seventy-nine percent of the counties with the highest hunger rates in America are in rural areas.
 Limited access to jobs, transportation, and education makes it tough to earn a living in remote areas like rural Alaska.
 Some are forced to choose between paying for groceries or other essentials like heat.
 This is an especially difficult choice for parents during the winter, and it’s all too common.

 MYTH: Food waste and hunger are different problems with different solutions.